sciZer0/7/v/README.md

 Also, it might be safe to suppose that in the nearest future, people will desperately expect from all big social systems more justness and more democracy.

-Along with this all, it is important that a new project called Worldcoin has the potential to very soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.
+Along with this all, it is important that a new project called Worldcoin has the potential to soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.

 The team behind the Worldcoin project

-*— including Sam Altmam, who is the project's co-founder and  simultaneously OpenAI's CEO, and who earlier was Y-Combinator's president and Reddit's CEO —*
+*— including **Sam Altmam**, who is the project's co-founder and  simultaneously OpenAI's CEO, and who earlier was Y-Combinator's president and Reddit's CEO —*

 is building the biggest-ever global user-base that might be used for promoting any global b2p project.

-The process of building this user-base involves creating people's global digital passports —  **one passport to one person** — by pic-taking people's irises with the unique device called Orb.
+The process of building this user-base involves creating people's global digital passports

+—  *one passport to one person* —

+pic-taking people's irises with the unique device called Orb.

 It is important to note that the whole process is going in a secure, privacy-preserving manner where people remain **anonymous**.